KJeffree/pacman_invaders_unity/README.md

 We spent 6 weeks working on this game, sometimes working together in a group and sometimes dividing up tasks to work individually.

+#### Features of the game:
+- User can move PacMan left and right.
+- User can fire pills at the ghosts by hitting spacebar.
+- Ghosts move right and left, moving down the screen when they hit a wall.
+- If all ghosts are destroyed, game moves onto the next level.
+- PacMan loses a life when hit by a pill.
+- Player earns points when destroying ghosts
+- Ghosts randomly fire pills down the screen towards PacMan.
+- Barriers protect PacMan from the pills fired by the ghosts.
+- Barriers will slowly degrade, reducing their size when hit by pills, both fired from the ghosts and from PacMan.
+- Ghosts randomly drop fruit which have specific bonuses, including extra points, invincibility, barrier restoration, and extra life.

+#### Play the game:
 To play the game, clone this repo, and open "Standalone Build".
 A prompt will appear asking for a resolution.
 Choose 800 x 600 and then click Play!